Terms and conditions

 CIPO is subject to the Access to Information Act and the Privacy Act.
 This means that information you share with CIPO's social media accounts may be captured, stored, accessed and disclosed in response to a request under either of these acts.

 The personal information provided by you to CIPO's social media accounts is collected under the authority of the Financial Administration Act (FAA) in accordance with the Communications Policy of the Government of Canada.
 This information is being collected to capture conversations between you and CIPO via our social media accounts.
 Conversations include questions and answers, comments, likes, retweets and other interactions where you provide feedback on content that we have posted, or when we provide you with information based on content that you post.
 The personal information collected is described in the Personal Information Banks entitled Public Communications (IC – PSU 914) and Outreach Activities (IC – PSU 938).
 Under the provisions of the Privacy Act, individuals have the right of access to, correction of and protection of their personal information.
 Instructions for obtaining your personal information are provided in Info Source: Sources of Federal Government and Employee Information, a copy of which is available in major public and academic libraries or online at Info Source.

 Questions and Media Requests

 For general enquiries, please visit our Contact us page.

 For enquiries regarding our social media accounts, please contact the CIPO Communications team.

-For media enquiries, please contact the Industry Canada Media Relations team.
+For media enquiries, please contact the Innovation, Science and Economic Development Canada Media Relations team.

 - Date modified: